-It is not that the other headphones manufacturing company does not specify impedance with their products before, but the fact that not even a single one of them has used it as a criteria to differentiate between their products.
-The difference in prices by Beyerdynamics, though slightly, compel us to think whether high impedance headphones sound better?
+It is not that the other headphone manufacturing company does not specify impedance with their products before, but the fact that not even a single one of them has used it as a criterion to differentiate between their products.
+The difference in prices by Beyerdynamics, though slightly, compels us to think whether high impedance headphones sound better?

 There is no simplified, definitive answer for it.
 Just give this short article a read, I hope you will get the idea of why it is not so simple.